SpPag/RegexProject/README.md

 # regex-project
-Small, ongoing project to act as a guide for learning regular expressions.
+Small project to act as a guide for learning regular expressions.
+Includes a few quizzes for practice!

 Run locally with npm run dev and visit on the localhost address stated in the terminal (http://localhost:3000 by default)

-Deployed to regex-tutor.vercel.app
+or

-Still needs at least dark mode - specific styling
+check out where it's deployed live to regex-tutor.vercel.app